- What Does LBI Do?

 What Does LBI Do?

 The following video is a brief introduction to the Lucy Burns Institute by Leslie Graves, LBI’s president.
 We invite you to take a moment to become better acquainted with our vision and mission by watching this video.
-Also, it’s a great place to get your questions answered about our flagship projects, Ballotpedia.org and Judgepedia.org.
-Enjoy!
+Also, it’s a great place to get your questions answered about our flagship project, Ballotpedia, the digital encyclopedia of American politics and elections.

 Who was Lucy Burns?